InspectDLP/Inspect_Validation/README.md

 The main proof logic is implemented in `my_proof/proof.py`.
 To customize it, update the `Proof.generate()` function to change how input files are processed.

-The proof can be configured using environment variables:

-- `USER_EMAIL`: The email address of the data contributor, to verify data ownership

 ## Local Development

 To setup venv and install dependencies: